Torchable/Maya-Rigging/README.md

-I post scripts that I've made for Autodesk Maya here!
+I post scripts that I've made in Python for Autodesk Maya here!